 That can be a huge benefit when you’re traveling, because the last thing you want to do is leave your camera in your room because it’s too heavy and you don’t want it to weigh you down.

 As I said before, I personally own or have extensively used all of these Fujifilm lenses.
 So you know you’re getting recommendations based on my experience!

 If you have any questions about them, please LEAVE A COMMENT!
 I am more than happy to help you pick the lens that is going to meet your individual needs and help you capture the kind of photos you dream about 😄

-WR - Weather resistent (can withstand rain and below freezing temperatures).
+WR - Weather resistant (can withstand rain and below freezing temperatures).

 OIS - Optical image stabilization (helpful with zoom lenses to avoid blurry photos).